abraunst/StringFigures.jl/README.md

 julia> Pkg.test("StringFigures")
 ```

-To create and plot a simple figure in a jupyter notebook, the following into a cell and execute it:
+To create and plot a simple figure in a jupyter notebook, paste the following into a cell and execute it:

 ```julia
 using StringFigures